Command-Line Interface

 Default is: true.

-A fixed port to use for the external HTTP server if that mode is enabled.
+Set the port of the external HTTP server if that mode is enabled.
 Omit or set to 0 to use a random high ( >1024) port.

-A comma-delimited list of stream types to pass to the player as a URL to let it handle the transport of the stream instead.
+A comma-delimited list of stream types to pass to the --player as a URL to let it handle the transport of the stream instead of Streamlink.

 Stream types that can be converted into a playable URL are:

-Make sure your player can handle the stream type when using this.
+Make sure the player can handle the stream type when using this.

-By default Streamlink will close the player when the stream ends.
-This is to avoid "dead" GUI players lingering after a stream ends.
+By default, Streamlink will close the --player when the stream ends.
+This is to avoid "dead" GUI players lingering after Streamlink has exited.

 It does however have the side-effect of sometimes closing a player before it has played back all of its cached data.